Amendments to the Imported Food Control Act 1992

 Strengthening the imported food safety system

-- require a food safety management certificate for food where at-border testing alone is insufficient to provide assurance of food safety
+- require a food safety management certificate for particular kinds of imported food where additional food safety assurance is required

 - require all importers to provide documents on request, demonstrating the traceability of imported food, one step forward and one step backward along the food supply chain